jurihock/stftPitchShiftPlugin/MANUAL.md

 | 10 | Pitch stages | Total amount of pitch shifts that will be applied. |
 | 11 | STFT overlap | Degree of the internal audio segment overlap. |
 | 12 | DFT size | Size of the signal analysis window. |

+Adjusting of parameters `11` and `12` results in a total reset of the internal signal processing routine.
+Therefore, it is not recommended to change these two parameters at runtime.

+## Routing

+Formally, the _stftPitchShiftPlugin_ supports any mono/stereo combination of input and output.
+However, only the first input channel (usually _left_) will be captured and passed to all connected output channels.

+## Latency

+The output latency generally depends on the preset block size and the DFT window size `12`.
+Smaller blocks may have impact on the overal quality of the signal processing.

+## Performance

+The plugin performance is most affected by parameters `3`, `11` and `12`.
+If you are experiencing dropouts, consider disabling `3` or reducing `11` and `12`.